Clerbout-Francois/Holonomic_robot_for_education/README.md

 ![alt text](https://github.com/Clerbout-Francois/Holonomic_robot_for_education/blob/main/images_holonomic_robot_for_education/IP_Address.png?raw=true)

-_Figure 24 : Adresse IP à saisir dans le navigateur._
+_Figure 24 : IP address to be entered in the browser._

 Once all this is done you will see the robot control screen where the green buttons are used to start the robot movement.
 The program is written in such a way that only one movement can be made at a time (for example, if you click on a clockwise rotation and then click on the forward button, the robot will not combine the two movements...it will only make the straight line).

 ![alt text](https://github.com/Clerbout-Francois/Holonomic_robot_for_education/blob/main/images_holonomic_robot_for_education/Server1_robot.png?raw=true)

-_Figure 25 : Ecran de contrôle du robot et animations (interactions) possibles._
+_Figure 25 : Robot control screen._

 [Sommaire](#table_of_contents)
 <a name="development_"/>